 Instead of allowing his actor to prepare, Michael Bay quickly unplugged the speakers and plugged in his own device.
 To set what he considered to be an appropriate mood on set, Bay played Hans Zimmer’s score from The Dark Knight.
 LaBeouf confronted the director and things got so heated that Bay stormed off set and the director of photography had to shoot the scene without him.

-12. Bay Forced Rosie Huntington-Whitley To Cross The Hot Desert
+12. Bay Forced Rosie Huntington-Whiteley To Cross The Hot Desert

 Before being cast in Transformers 3 to replace Megan Fox, Rosie Huntington-Whiteley had already met Michael Bay.
 The model worked on a Victoria Secret commercial with the director in the blazing hot California desert.
 According to Huntington-Whiteley, the first thing Michael said to her was “can you walk?”